jaredjbeck/jaredjbeck.github.io/publications.md

 * **Beck, J.** and S. Wagenius.
 Herbivory exacerbates pollen limitation by isolating unconsumed plants from prospective mates. *In review.*
 * **Beck, J.**, A. Salvi, R. Henderson, and D. Waller.
 Scaling from individuals to communities: Functional and demographic differences predict the ecologically nested distribution of congeneric forest herbs. *In review.*
-* **Beck, J.**, M. McKone, and S. Wagenius. *In press.* Masting, fire-stimulated flowering, and the evolutionary ecology of synchronized reproduction.
+* **Beck, J.**, M. McKone, and S. Wagenius.
+2024.
+Masting, fire-stimulated flowering, and the evolutionary ecology of synchronized reproduction.
 Ecology.
 * **Beck, J.**, A. Waananen, and S. Wagenius.
 2023.
 Habitat fragmentation decouples fire-stimulated flowering from plant reproductive fitness.
 Proceedings of the National Academy of Sciences 120:e2306967120.
 * **Beck, J.** and J. Richards.
 2023.
 Functional traits influence local plant distributions and spatial patterns of diversity within a heterogeneous bedrock glade.
 Plant Ecology 224:729–740.
 * Richardson, L., **J. Beck**, D. Eck, R. Shaw, and S. Wagenius.
 2023.
 Fire effects on plant reproductive fitness vary among individuals reflecting pollination-dependent mechanisms.
 American Journal of Botany 110:e16160.